Podge and Rodge: The Podge and Rodge Show (2018)

 It was announced on 16 August 2018 that Dorieann Garrihy would be joining Podge and Rodge as their new co-host.
 The series began broadcasting on 22 October 2018.

 Live

-Desperate for Housewives
+"Desperate for Housewives"

-In April 2006, radio ads played on RTÉ radio stations revealed that Podge and Rodge would be appearing in their first ever live stage show entitled "Desperate for Housewives" in Vicar Street in Dublin.
+In April 2006, radio ads played on RTÉ radio stations revealed that the personas Podge and Rodge would be appearing in their first ever live stage show entitled "Desperate for Housewives" in Vicar Street in Dublin.
 The show took place in Autumn 2006 for an initial run of 12 dates.
 The tickets for the first six dates sold out in a record hour and a half on the day of release.
 Six days after the release of the release, and all the tickets were sold out.

-It's a Podge and Rodge Show...Get Me Outta Here!
+"It's a Podge and Rodge Show...Get Me Outta Here!"

 Podge and Rodge returned to Vicar Street with a brand new stage show in April 2008.
 Tickets went on sale on 6 December 2007.
 Initially 12 dates were announced, with a further 3 dates added for May 2008.
 A total of fifteen nights were played.